 Beloved, the truth is that God has already made you sufficient or competent for the divine purpose He has called you to accomplish.

-However, you are not sufficient or competent in yourself, but in God who has given or blessed you with all that you need to accomplish the divine work or assignment He has given you to do (2 Cor.
+However, you are not sufficient or competent in yourself, but in God who has given or blessed you with all that you need to accomplish the divine work or assignment, He has given you to do (2 Cor.
 3:5).

-This is why Apostle Paul writes that God “has made us competent to be ministers of a new covenant, not in a written code but in the Spirit; for the written code kills, but the Spirit gives life.”
+Therefore, Apostle Paul writes that God “has made us competent to be ministers of a new covenant, not in a written code but in the Spirit; for the written code kills, but the Spirit gives life.”
 (2 Cor.
 3:6 RSV).

 Therefore, when you discover what God has made you sufficient or competent to do, you have found your purpose in life.